Before we get started…

 Q: Will you read and/or critique my television script/film script/children’s book/show idea and help me develop it and/or pass it along to your agents, publisher, and/or influential showbiz types?

 A: No. Sorry, I have to be blunt on this one.
-Since I'm an active writer out there pitching shows and premises, I can’t accept "unpublished" writing samples from "strangers".
-If you were to send me some of your writing that by coincidence was even mildly similar to one of my "in progress" scripts, books, or a show proposal I was already pitching...that could be a problem, right?
+Since I'm an active writer out there pitching shows and premises, I can’t accept writing samples from strangers.
+If you were to send me some of your writing that by coincidence was even mildly similar to one of my in-progress scripts, books, or a show proposal I was already pitching...that could be a problem, right?
 I assure you it's nothing personal and wish you only success.

 Q: What is the best way to go about getting an agent for publishing a book?
 Any tricks of the trade?